AdrianWolf1999/we-lai/README.md

    https://localhost:5000/

-5. To call the server function get_safe_map() simply insert in the coordinates for origin and destination.
+5. To call the server function get_safe_map() simply insert in the coordinates for origin, destination and profile.
-   This way a GET request should be sent to https://localhost:5000/route?origin={origin}&destination={destination}
+   This way a GET request should be sent to https://localhost:5000/route?origin={origin}&destination={destination}&profile={profile}

    Example:
    ORIGIN = "48.783391,9.180221"
    DESTINATION = "48.779477,9.179306"

-6. The return of this request is map_values (json format), which can be found in the browsers javascript console (type F12 and go to "Console")
+   PROFILE = "foot"

-7. TODO: Visualise these map_values on the frontend most likely.
+6. The return of this request is the route in json format, which is then displayed by the frontend